mmuratarat/mmuratarat.github.io/_posts/2020-04-03-bow_model_tf_idf.md

 #['to', 'too']
 {% endhighlight %}

 In this example, we provide a list of words that act as our stop words.
-Notice that the shape has gone from (2,11) to (2,9) because of the stop words that were removed.
+Notice that the shape has gone from (2,11) to (2,9) because of the stop words that were removed, `['to', 'too']`.
 Note that we can actually load stop words directly from a file into a list and supply that as the stop word list.
 One of the lists is given in https://github.com/kavgan/nlp-in-practice/blob/master/tf-idf/resources/stopwords.txt

 we can also use `min_df` and `max_df` arguments to get rid of some words.